QuentinRa/blog.quentinra.dev/special/web/index.md

 ## ERROR 500 (Internal server error)

 Sometimes you may have an **error 500** like everything was working and now you can't check your website.
-Note that this is because you got a critical error in your code and the errors are disabled.
+This is because you got a critical error in your code and the errors are disabled.

 * [Enable errors](parts/errors.md)